 Local legend suggests that this has always been an evil place and that the church was constructed to cover the gateway.

 However, it became a meeting point for witches and Satanists to gather and hold rituals after the church closed.

 There are also rumors that witches were hanged in the trees within the church’s ground in the past.

 There is one tree, in particular, that is now growing through a tombstone, which is also said to be a focal point for paranormal activity.

 9. Saint Louis Cemetery No. 1, New Orleans LA

 Anyone who knows anything about New Orleans knows that you can barely take a step without running into something with a paranormal twist to it.

-This cemetery in Tombstone, AZ, has come to be known simply as Boot Hill.
-The burial ground is certainly not well cared for, and the strange overgrown look about the place only seems to add to the spooky reputation that it has.
+This scary cemetery in Tombstone, AZ, has become known simply as Boothill.
+The burial ground is undoubtedly not well cared for, and the strange overgrown look about the place only seems to add to the spooky reputation.

 The burial ground is tucked away in the middle of a creepy forest and looks spooky enough based only on its appearance.

 However, once you get into the ghostly tales connected to this place, you soon realize that there are even more reasons why this cemetery creeps you out.